spheresh/cikit/matrix/README.md

 ## To do

-- Use OS image from Ubuntu servers and configure it programmatically
 - Allow to add SSH keys to a droplet on creation phase
 - Allow to use not self-signed SSL certificates for host machine